-Туре Classification Impact Countermeasure Degree of impact (large/moderate) Time axis Opportunities Resource efficiency Use of recycling Growing demand for parts and materials compatible with the circular economy against the backdrop of the transition to a circular economy Expand recycling-oriented business such as through L∞PLUS and other recycling of clothing cutting waste Expand Air Flake recycled polyester and biodegradable fiber products Expand recycled wood powder resin products such as Kurattice Eco Large Short, medium, and long term Use of Reduction of carbon tax burden by reducing GHG emissions through decarbonization measures Implement energy conservation measures such as boiler fuel conversion and heat pumps Introduce renewable energy such as solar PPA Large Medium to long term Energy source lower-emission sources of energy Reduction of energy costs through energy-saving activities and procurement of low-cost, high-quality renewable energy and hydrogen Implement energy conservation measures such as boiler fuel conversion and heat pumps Introduce renewable energy such as solar PPA Moderate Short, medium, and long term Products and services Development and/or expansion of low-emission goods and services Growing demand and expansion of needs for low-carbon and decarbonized products Pursue decarbonization and strengthen product competitiveness by understanding the carbon footprint Expand eco-friendly high-performance materials such as NaTech Expand eco-friendly functional films such as KuranSeal Series Acquire tenants by obtaining environmental certification for real estate rental buildings Large Short, medium, and long term Markets Access to new markets Growing demand for parts and materials due to the rapid spread of EVs Respond to growing demand for semiconductors through high-performance plastic products Expand demand for mainstay products and newly developed products in each segment, including the advanced technology business Large Short, medium, and long term Resilience Business continuity Strengthening competitiveness backed by a strong ability to respond to disasters by dispersing production bases throughout the world Practice sustained business activities by strengthening BCP Large Short, medium, and long term
+Туре Classification Impact Countermeasure Degree of impact (large/moderate) Time axis Resource efficiency Use of recycling Growing demand for parts and materials compatible with the circular economy against the backdrop of the transition to a circular economy Expand recycling-oriented business such as through L∞PLUS and other recycling of clothing cutting waste Expand Air Flake recycled polyester and biodegradable fiber products Expand recycled wood powder resin products such as Kurattice Eco Large Short, medium, and long term Energy source Use of lower-emission sources of energy Reduction of carbon tax burden by reducing GHG emissions through decarbonization measures Implement energy conservation measures such as boiler fuel conversion and heat pumps Introduce renewable energy such as solar PPA Large Medium to long term unities Reduction of energy costs through energy-saving activities and procurement of low-cost, high-quality renewable energy and hydrogen Implement energy conservation measures such as boiler fuel conversion and heat pumps Introduce renewable energy such as solar PPA Moderate Short, medium, and long term Opportunities Products and services Development and/or expansion of low-emission goods and services Development and/or expansion of needs for low-carbon and decarbonized products Growing demand and expansion of needs for low-carbon and decarbonized products Exp.
+Act.
+Pursue decarbonization and strengthen product competitiveness by understanding the carbon footprint Expand eco-friendly high-performance materials such as NaTech Expand eco-friendly functional films such as KuranSeal Series Acquire tenants by obtaining environmental certification for real estate rental buildings Large Short, medium, and long term Markets Access to new Growing demand for parts and Respond to growing demand for semiconductors through high-performance plastic products Expand demand for mainstay products and newly developed products in each segment, including the advanced technology business Large Short, medium, and long term Resilience Business continuity Strengthening competitiveness backed by a strong ability to respond to disasters by dispersing production bases throughout the world Practice sustained business activities by strengthening BCP Large Short, medium, and long term addition, climate change-related risks are managed by the entire Kurabo Group as one of the risks that have a significant impact on the business of the Kurabo Group.